 Use the form below to become a KItchen Table Classroom subscriber.
 Then go check your email and confirm that you meant to subscribe.
 Upon receiving your confirmation of subscription you will get a subscriber only password to my Free Resource Library.
-Enter that password and you’ll get access to these comic book templates in easy to print PDF form and dozens of other art and education printables- all free!
+There you’ll find these comic book templates in easy to print PDF form and 100+ of other art and education printables- all free!

 Print away with these free comic book templates.
 You can use them in your home or classroom!

 If you enjoyed these comic book templates please share on your favorite social media channel!